 - Imaging: Renal bladder ultrasound, voiding cystourethrogram (VCUG), and urodynamics study are additional tests that a doctor may perform.
 The renal bladder ultrasound can determine the size and shape of your child’s kidney and bladder and rule out the presence of obstruction or abnormalities.
 VCUG checks for the reverse flow of urine into the ureters and kidneys.
 The urodynamic study inspects the bladder and ureter contraction during the filling and emptying of the urine.

 All these tests can help find the underlying cause of bedwetting in teens.
 Timely diagnosis can help plan a treatment and management regimen to resolve the condition effectively.

 Encourage teens to stay well hydrated but limit the intake of too much water or caffeinated beverages late in the evening.
 Work on the bladder training by developing a toilet routine.
 You can also try pelvic floor exercises and other behavioral interventions to overcome bladder issues.
 Address underlying causes, such as constipation and sleep apnea, to resolve the condition without additional interventions.

 2. Moisture alarms

 Moisture alarms are small, battery-operated devices that one can purchase from pharmacies without a prescription.
 A teen can connect them to a moisture-sensitive pad on the teen’s trousers or bedding before sleep.
 When the pad is wet, the alarm goes off.
-It will help a teen wake up and void.
-In case a teen doesn’t wake up, another person may wake them.
+It will help a teen wake up and be void.
+In case a teen does not wake up, another person may wake them.